asafnr123/toolz_project/README.md

 - First of all, you will need a running linux operation system
 - Make sure your script is executable (chmod +x toolz.sh)
-- Do **not** run the script in your current shell for best experience. run the script with the following commands: (bash toolz.sh or just ./toolz.sh)
+- Do **not** run the script in your current shell for best experience. run the script with the following commands: ("bash toolz.sh" or just "./toolz.sh")

 ---